Field maple

 Field maple can grow up to 4m plus in girth.

-Most ancient field maple will be greater than 2.5m in girth but many within woodland, or if historically managed as a pollard, may be no more than 1.25m in girth.
+It’s important to rely on characteristics rather than size, which is an unreliable indication of age.
+Most chronologically ancient field maple will be greater than 2.5m in girth but if grown within woodland, or if historically managed as a pollard, may be no more than 1.25m in girth.

 This ancient field maple in Burghley House, Cambridgeshire clearly shows ancient characteristics such as a hollowing trunk.
 (Photo: Kylie Harrison Mellor)